Dual Peppy: Rescue

 In mid-September 2014, the El Paso County Sheriff's Department in Colorado investigated an animal welfare concern reported by two citizens of Black Forest.
 They found 10 horses and 4 llamas in poor condition but not emaciated.
 In the same barn they discovered 14 horse carcasses that "had been treated with lye and covered with tarps to decompose where they fell."
 The horses belonged to Sherri Brunzell who had leased the barn facility.
 Dual Peppy, age 22 at the time, was one of the 3 horses found to be in the poorest condition.
 The horses had feed and water, and were not in immediate danger despite their poor condition; therefore, the sheriff's department followed standard protocol, and gave Brunzell an opportunity to properly tend to the animals and correct the problems.
 A week or so later, the veterinarian overseeing the follow-up investigation made the determination that nothing had improved and that "the living conditions warranted seizure of the horses and llamas."

 The animals were seized and Brunzell was charged with a misdemeanor for animal cruelty.
 She pleaded not guilty and stated that the dead horses had died from colic over the past year.
-At her trial in May the following year, Brunzell was found guilty of 8 counts of animal abuse and a month later was sentenced to 60 days in jail and 5 yrs probation.
+At her trial in May the following year, Brunzell was found guilty of 8 counts of animal abuse and a month later was sentenced to 60 days in jail and 5 years probation.
 During that time, she was prohibited from owning or possessing any horses or llamas.
 The case became known nationally and internationally as “Justice For Dual Peppy.”